DEFRA/software-development-standards/docs/guides/docker_guidance.md

 ## Local development workflow

 The recommended inner loop runs the application with hot reload while its dependencies run in containers.
 Running the app itself on the host (rather than in a container) gives the fastest feedback and the simplest debugging, because there is no rebuild or bind-mount sync on each change and the debugger attaches to a local process.

-For a repeatable, cross-repository approach to this model (host-native app, containerised dependencies, and Testcontainers for integration tests), see the [local development refactoring playbook](https://github.com/johnwatson484/local-dev-refactoring).

 ### Hot reload with Node's native watch